How Japans Big Plans For A hydrogen Society Fell Flat - UrduPoint

 Price is a key factor here too, Tamura said, with installation costs "very high compared with alternative technologies like heat pumps".

-Energy experts were sceptical of Japan's hydrogen strategy from the start because it was launched without creating a reliable supply chain for environmentally friendly "green" hydrogen, produced from renewable energy sources.
+- 'Grey' area - Energy experts were sceptical of Japan's hydrogen strategy from the start, because it was launched without creating a reliable supply chain for environmentally friendly "green" hydrogen, produced from renewable energy sources.

 Instead, Japan opted for so-called "grey" hydrogen, made using greenhouse gas-emitting coal, petrol or gas, and "blue" hydrogen, which also comes from fossil fuels but with the carbon emissions captured and stored.